 - Cables (CABL)

 3 Element Number

 For BEAM elements, the X position must be specified too.
-To investigate the results of the start point of the beam element enter 0[-], for the endpoint use 1[-].
+To investigate the results of the beam element start point, enter 0[-]; for the endpoint, use 1[-].

 In the event, a load case refers to cross-section stresses (SIG / TAU), a stress point must be entered at the input parameter SELE.